If you don't learn from history nothing will save you | The Conservative Immigrant & Chase Geiser | OAP #65

 Somebody got sexually assaulted.

-What do you mean what can you do at community level?
+What do you mean, what can you do at community level?

-Well, and you need to collect the evidence.
+Well, you need to collect the evidence.

 That is where we are.